checkbox/checkbox/checkbox-touch/README.rst

     $ ./build-me --install

-Running Checkbox-Touch on a desktop
+Running Checkbox-Converged on a desktop
 -----------------------------------

-To run on a desktop run `qmlscene checkbox-touch.qml`
+To run on a desktop run `qmlscene checkbox-converged.qml`
 Note: Make sure you've ran `./get-libs` first.